imjakehill/Lincoln-Apps/Txt Validator/README.md

-Txt Validator ver.
-8.2.1
+Txt Validator 8.4

 To configure the database connection open 'config_connection.txt' and set 'SERVER_NAME' to the name of your server.

 DO NOT include spaces or any symbols that are not allowed by the policies of a Server name in SQL.

-Set DATABASE to the name of your database located in your SQL Server connection, following the same rules of typing as well.
+Set DATABASE to the name of your database located in your SQL Server connection, following the the same rules of typing as well.

 To configure Trusted_Connection you need to know your SQL Server settings.